dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 3. If there is no message in either the base language or the variant language, choose the ultimate fallback language, English.

->  **Note**
->
->   It is not necessary to translate a string from the original
->   language (English) if the translated string is the same.
-You can
->   simply leave it blank.
-By default, DHIS 2 will use English values
->   for all strings which have not been translated.

 >  **Important**
 >